BernardTsai/book/Concepts.md

 * [Configuration:](./Concepts-Configuration.md) customization of components

-These concepts are detailed in the corresponding subchapters and together determine the design of the orchestration algorithm.
+These concepts are detailed in the corresponding subchapters and together simplify the design of the orchestration algorithm.